nirmalka94/path_coverage_ros2/README.md

 - ruby for the Boustrophedon Decomposition: $ sudo apt-get install ruby-full

 ## Usage
-1. Start the navigation stack for your robot with move\_base
-2. Launch path coverage:
+1. Launch path coverage:
     TERMINAL-ROS2: source /opt/ros/humble/setup.bash; source ros2_ws/install/setup.bash; ros2 launch path_coverage path_coverage.launch.py

-3. Open RViz, add a *Marker plugin* and set the topic to "path\_coverage\_marker"
+2. Open RViz, add a *Marker plugin* and set the topic to "path\_coverage\_marker"
-4. On the map in RViz, think of a region that you like the robot to cover
+3. On the map in RViz, think of a region that you like the robot to cover
-5. Click *Publish Point* at the top of RViz
+4. Click *Publish Point* at the top of RViz
-6. Click a single corner of n corners of the region
+5. Click a single corner of n corners of the region
-7. Repeat step 5 and 6 above for n times.
+6. Repeat step 5 and 6 above for n times.
 After that you'll see a polygon with n corners.
-8. The position of the final point should be close to the first
+7. The position of the final point should be close to the first
-9. When the closing point is detected the robot starts to cover the area
+8. When the closing point is detected the robot starts to cover the area

 ## ROS Nodes
 ### path\_coverage\_node.py
-The node that executes the Boustrophedon Decomposition, calculates the back and forth motions and sends them to move\_base.
+The node that executes the Boustrophedon Decomposition, calculates the back and forth motions and writes waypoints to a .yaml file.

-#### Subscribed Topics
+#### Input: Subscribed Topics
 * "/clicked\_point" - Clicked point from RViz
 * "global\_costmap/costmap" - To detect obstacles in path
 * "local\_costmap/costmap" - To detect obstacles in path

-#### Output
+#### Output:
 * "pose_output.yaml" - in the home directory. contains waypoints.

 ### Parameters
 * boustrophedon\_decomposition (bool, default: true)